kaycebasques/pigweedai/src/sphinx/ask_palm.rst

            const response = await fetch(url, options);
            const json = await response.json();
            if ('error' in json) {
+               // The convo history needs to strictly alternate between PaLM and the
+               // user.
+There can't be 2+ messages from the user in a row. window.palmweed.messages.pop();
                window.palmweed.send.disabled = false;
                console.log(json.error);
                const errorMessage = '(This is an error message from the Palmweed code. ' +